 - To start, you will first have to thread the needle by lowering the needle’s eye onto the thread.
 After this is done, tie the edges of the string together.

-- The article lists some other useful advice, regarding how to thread the needle if you’re stuck, how to make sure your stitch is strong, and what to do if you’re trying to fix things that require more specialized knowledge.
+- The article also lists some other useful advice, regarding how to thread the needle if you’re stuck, how to make sure your stitch is strong, and what to do if you’re trying to fix things that require more specialized knowledge.